masher92/GEOG_5790/README.md

 * Practical 10 - Multiprocessing

 To Do:
-End of GUI - making the chloropleth map
-Practical 7 - ensure the documentation is good. practical 8 - attempt the geocoding practical 9 - check on the model practical 10 - attempt!
+Practical 7 - check why Bokeh plots are not rendering.
+practical 8 - Look through geocoding stuff (without google API).
+practical 9 - check on the model
+practical 10 - attempt!